-You may be dropped from both courses after you have accumulated four (4) consecutive absences or five (5) non-consecutive absences in EITHER COURSE.
-If you are dropped from the course, you will not be reinstated.
-If you are dropped for excessive absences after the official last day to drop a course, you will receive an F for BOTH COURSES.
-I will send you an email notification if I have dropped you from the courses.
-Do NOT assume that I have dropped you.
-If you are not planning to finish the courses, you should drop yourself from BOTH COURSES.
+You may be dropped from the course after you have accumulated four (4) consecutive absences or five (5) non-consecutive absences.
+If you are dropped for excessive absences and have a failing grade in the gradebook, you will automatically receive an F for the course.
+Once dropped, you will not be reinstated.
+I will send you an email notification if I have dropped you from the class; however, do NOT assume that I will drop you.
+If you are not planning to finish the course, you should drop yourself.